OPPORTUNITIES FOR IN-HOUSE TECHNICAL TRAINING THAILAND - JULY 2019

 Gordon Young – Food process engineer specialising in thermal processing (qualified and highly experienced as a “Process Authority”) and drying technology.
 Also a background in extrusion and general food engineering.

-Timing? – Limited opportunities available in the period 17 to28 July 2017.
+Timing? – Limited opportunities available in the period 8 to 26 July 2019.
 Timing needs to be organised to interface with other commitments in Thailand, so if you are interested please contact us as soon as possible and we can discuss potential timing.

 What to do if you are interested?

-Contact us with information on the programs/or of interest, preferred timing, and what you wish to achieve through the training, and venue (your factory of IFRPD at Kasetsart University).
+Contact us with information on the program/s of interest, preferred timing, what you wish to achieve through the training, and venue (your factory or IFRPD at Kasetsart University).
 You may wish to use the form below.
 We will respond with a proposed program and cost – which of course can be modified/refined according to your needs.

 If the timing doesn't suit, or you do not have enough participants for a separate course, please contact us as we may be able to offer other opportunities eg a program combined with another company.